-The How and Why of WakefulIntentService
+The "Wakeful" of WakefulIntentService

-Now, let us take a look "under the covers" to see how WakefulIntentService does its thing and understand a bit more why it is needed.
+Now, let us take a look "under the covers" to see how WakefulIntentService actually keeps the device awake long enough for doWakefulWork() to do its, um, wakeful work.

 Concept of WakeLocks

 Most of the time in Android, you are developing code that will run while the user is actually using the device.
 Activities, for example, only really make sense when the device is fully awake and the user is tapping on the screen or keyboard.